shipyardapp/Shipyard-Documentation/docs/tutorials/great-expectations-blueprint.md

 For the sake of the this tutorial, we suggest starting off by building a Vessel inside of a Project called "Playground".
 You can follow [**this tutorial** ](building-test-project.md)to set that up.
 :::

-Download the following file to your computer, without changing the file name.
+Download the [following file](../.gitbook/assets/great_expectations_demo.zip) to your computer, without changing the file name.
 It's a .zip containing a single python file and a Great Expectations directory structure with JSON expectation suites and a YML setup file.
 We'll use this throughout the tutorial.

-{% file src="../.gitbook/assets/great\_expectations\_demo.zip" %}

 Feel free to peruse this script beforehand so you understand everything that it's doing.
 The main script is accomplishing the following things: